 - You can bring your camera and phone but make sure to bring a waterproof backpack or a waterproof cover for your bag.
 Most of the boats are pangas, or small fishing boats and water will get in the boat.
 If you are going during rainy season, you must be prepared for sudden rains.

-- GoPro is really the best camera to bring since you can use it snorkeling and if you do, make sure you have an extendable pole
+- Bring a GoPro for snorkeling and if you do, make sure you have an extendable pole

 - Depending on who you go with, you’ll most likely depart early in the morning.
 Make sure to bring plenty of water, sunscreen, a hat, towel, snacks and of course, beer 😛